HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Here is where the most commonly named budget platforms actually stand on BAAs:

 Using standard shared hosting to collect patient intake forms or medical information is a serious legal risk.
 OCR (the federal office that enforces HIPAA) can fine practices anywhere from $145 per violation for an honest mistake to $2,190,294 per violation per year for willful neglect that was never corrected.
 These are the 2026 figures from the Federal Register, January 28, 2026 (FR Doc.
 2026-01688).
 Saving $20 per month on hosting is not worth that exposure.
+The scale of what goes wrong industry-wide is documented in our healthcare data breach statistics.

 Monthly hosting is not the only expense.
 These additional costs catch many practices off guard.

-Initial Migration and Hardening ($500 – $2,500): Moving your existing website into a HIPAA-compliant environment takes technical work.
+Initial migration and hardening ($500 – $2,500): Moving your existing website into a HIPAA-compliant environment takes technical work.
 This covers cleanup, security configuration, and getting everything set up correctly before you go live.

 Security Risk Analysis (SRA): HIPAA requires every covered entity to regularly assess its security risks (45 CFR §164.308(a)(1)(ii)(A)).
 HHS guidance says you should do this at least once a year.
 The proposed 2024 rule would make annual reviews mandatory.
 HHS and ONC offer a free SRA Tool designed for small and solo practices, a good starting point before hiring a consultant.
 If you do hire help, expect to pay $2,000 to $5,000 for a small-practice SRA.

-Vulnerability Scanning: Many HIPAA hosting plans include regular security scans.
+Vulnerability scanning: Many HIPAA hosting plans include regular security scans.
 Some charge extra for quarterly penetration testing, a deeper security check where experts try to find weaknesses before attackers do.
 SOC 2 and HITRUST are security certifications that some practices pursue.
 They are not required by HIPAA, but they show patients and partners that your security program meets a recognized standard.

 Ask yourself four questions before committing to a plan:

-Does my website collect or display any patient information?
+- Does my website collect or display any patient information?

-Do I have an IT team that can manage server security in-house?
+- Do I have an IT team that can manage server security in-house?

-How much would it cost my practice if the website went down for 24 hours?
+- How much would it cost my practice if the website went down for 24 hours?

-Does my malpractice insurance require a signed BAA from my hosting provider?
+- Does my malpractice insurance require a signed BAA from my hosting provider?

 Most solo practices find a fully managed plan in the $200 to $400 per month range gives them the right balance of protection and predictable cost.
+Once you have a budget in mind, our guide to the best HIPAA compliant hosting providers shows how to score one vendor against another.

-HIPAA Hosting Cost FAQs
+HIPAA hosting cost FAQs

 How much does HIPAA-compliant hosting cost per month?